16 Best Places to Visit in Poland

 Poland's capital was left in ruins after WWII – almost 85 percent of its buildings had been turned to ash or systematically razed by Nazi forces.
 As soon as the war ended, the city embarked on a massive effort to reconstruct its historic center using original plans.
 As a result, the Baroque and Renaissance merchant houses you see today are perfect replicas of the originals.

-Although WWII also caused the loss of collections held by museums and palaces, the city is still home to over 60 museums today.
-In addition to art and history museums, Warsaw also offers some unusual choices, including the world's only Museum of Posters, a museum dedicated to the WWII Warsaw Uprising, a Neon Museum, and a Museum of Caricature.
+Although WWII also caused the loss of collections held by museums and palaces, the city is still home to approximately 60 museums today.
+In addition to art and history museums, Warsaw also offers some unusual choices, including one of the world's only Museum of Posters, a museum dedicated to the WWII Warsaw Uprising, a Neon Museum, and a Museum of Caricature.

 The National Museum, which chronicles the history of the city, also houses the largest collection of paintings in Poland – including a number of works of art that came from Adolf Hitler's private collection.

-Warsaw might not have as many parks as Krakow, but Lazienki Palace and its formal gardens more than make up for it.
+Warsaw might not have as many parks as Krakow, but Palace on the Isle and its formal gardens more than make up for it.
 This 18th-century palace is surrounded by 76 hectares of urban forest and is home to a planetarium, an outdoor theater, pavilions, and much more.
+The Baroque palace was built as a bathhouse in 1680 and is filled with splendid decorations.

 3. Tatra Mountains